 Jack Baum is a third-year student double majoring in political science and economics.
 He’s a member of College Republicans, Young Americans for Liberty, and Students for a Just Society.
 In the past, Jack was a senior intern for the Senate Campaign of Daniel Gade in Virginia.
 He looks forward to bridging the divides on campus and having real conversations about real issues.

-Yazan Nusiebeh is a sophomore intending to double major in Political Science and Justice/Law.
+Yazan Nusiebeh is a junior intending to double major in Political Science and Justice/Law.
 A writer in his spare time, he wishes to assist with creating an environment in which students can comfortably explore their voices and opinions without fear of being shot down, and he hopes that his background can offer perspectives and insights which encourage both proper discourse and self-reflection.

-Gargi Mansingh is a sophomore studying Physics and minoring in Mathematics.
+Gargi Mansingh is a junior studying Physics and minoring in Mathematics.
 She is currently a member of CASE.
-Last year she was an intern for Congressman Dean Phillps (MN-03).
+She previously served as an intern for Congressman Dean Phillps (MN-03).
 Gargi looks forward to facilitating valuable discourse with the students she will be working with.

-Marquita Young is a sophomore student studying political science on a pre-law track in the School of Public Affairs.
+Marquita Young is a junior studying political science on a pre-law track in the School of Public Affairs.
 She has performed in Choreolab with the dance department.
 Over the years Marquita has spent most of her time advocating for tobacco reform in her community and now civil rights-based affairs.
 She looks forward to continuing doing work as a peer facilitator but for the first time with SPA where she hopes to strengthen and build relationships across the many different communities at AU.